Canning Apple Pie Filling

 Apple Pie Filling Ingredients

 • Apples.
-Granny Smith apples are perfect for canning apple pie filling because they are firm apples that hold their shape.
+Granny Smith apples are perfect for canning apple pie filling because they are firm apples that hold their shape and keep their texture.
 They won’t get too mushy during the canning process.
-McIntosh is also a great option.
+McIntosh or Braeburn is also a great option.

 • Apple juice.
 I’ve made this recipe with both apple juice and water.
 You can even use half apple juice and half water.
 There is just a slight pop of apple flavor when you use juice.
 It also adds a little more sweetness.